-These Mexican-inspired flourless chocolate cakes boast plenty of baking chocolate and a few unique flavors, like adobo sauce and orange juice.
+These Mexican-inspired flourless chocolate cakes boast plenty of baking chocolate and a few unique flavors, such as adobo sauce and orange juice.
 Like flan, they bake in individual ramekins in a water-filled pan for that ultra-gooey texture.

 Brandied cherries, airy cream filling, decadent ganache, and four kinds of chocolate add up to an edible masterpiece.
-Dust with a pretty milk chocolate drizzle and a topping of chocolate shards, then slice.
+Top with a pretty milk chocolate drizzle and a dusting of chocolate shards, then slice.

-German Chocolate Cake is a chocolate lover's staple.
+The best German chocolate cake recipe doesn't have to be the original.
 Our version is extra indulgent with a generous helping of Toasted Coconut-Pecan Caramel Sauce and plenty of nuts, so you might want to save room for seconds.